 Lower grades will reflect a lack of reading, possibly in skipped sections or random highlights of insignificant material.
-This will count as your first response paper grade, regardless of which class you're placed in (101 or 102).
+This will count as your first response paper grade for EN 102, whichever semester you take the course (fall or spring).

-INSTRUCTIONS FOR OPTIONAL TEXT (NOTE: This text IS required for the course; you are just choosing whether you want to read it over the summer or wait until the school year)
+INSTRUCTIONS FOR RECOMMENDED TEXT (NOTE: This text IS required for the course; you are just choosing whether you want to read it over the summer or wait until the school year)